nidkil/jest-test/README.md

 ## jest-test
 > Test repository to test jest mocking and some other tips & tricks I'm documenting for myself that might be of use to others.
+This should be fixed in the next major release (v24?) of jest when the dependency on babel 6 is dropped.

 **IMPORTANT:** If you are using node v10 and npm then this repository will probably not work for you.
 For more information please refer to this [jest issue](https://github.com/facebook/jest/issues/7395) on GitHub.